 Inside the Highlander, the available wireless charger was moved to the instrument panel shelf for more convenient access.
 Also, the XLE and XSE trims join the Limited and Platinum trims with the hands-free power liftgate.

-For exterior paint colors, the 2023 Highlander adds one new hue: Cypress.
+The 2023 Highlander adds one new hue for exterior paint colors: Cypress.
 For the cabin, “Harvest Beige and Glazed Caramel interiors now feature Black as the accent color, replacing Noble Brown.”

 As detailed earlier, the release date of the new 2023 Toyota Highlander midsize SUV will likely be in late Summer/early Fall 2022.
 Also, the 2023 Highlander will probably cost slightly more than the 2022 Highlander, which has a starting base price of $35,855 MSRP.